University of Utah Clinical Research Coord in Salt Lake City, Utah

 Open Until Filled Yes

-2.Develops study budgets; monitors budget expenses for allied services; negotiates payment schedule with sponsor and fees for internal services.
+2.Develops study budgets; monitors budget expenses and billing for allied services; negotiates payment schedule with sponsor and fees for internal services.

-8.Prepares for and coordinates site visits made by sponsors or federal agencies during the course of and at the close of the study.
+5.Prepares for and coordinates site visits made by sponsors or federal agencies during course and at the close of the study.

-14.Assists the Principal Investigator in the development of study materials and protocols.
+12.Assists the Principal Investigator in the development of study protocols.

 Work Environment and Level of Frequency that may be required: